 - Develops and documents operational procedures;

-- Trains staff in the use of word processing, databases, spreadsheets, utilities and other software;
+- Trains staff in use of word processing, database, spread sheet, utility and other software;

-- Maintains a library of manuals, documentation, publications, etc., maintains inventory data;
+- Maintains a library of manuals, documentation, publication, etc., maintains inventory data;

 - Prepares operation manuals for users, and other written materials such as memoranda, progress reports and proposals;